 Just finding exactly the right script for your needs – deciding whether the script you are reading about is the one you are looking for, is a challenge for busy teachers.
 With this in mind we have provided a taste of our titles on the website – read before you buy!
 Sample scripts are ready to download by clicking the Free Sample boxes on our website.
 Have a browse on us, and see if there is anything that fits the bill.
 Easy online ordering makes it a breeze to purchase and download your choice immediately when you are ready.

 NB: For Copyright reasons we are unable to provide online samples of Mark Wheeller scripts – please email us for those script samples.

 Too Much Punch for Judy – Mark Wheeller

 This award-winning drink drive documentary drama tells the harrowing tale of a young woman who kills her sister in an alcohol-related road accident.
 This is one of the most performed plays ever (performed over 5000 times) averaging nearly one performance a day since its first publication in the UK.
 Check out the video footage of a performance.

-“It is important that we pay due cognisance of the invaluable role that Mark plays as a socially conscious dramatist… one of the most performed playwrights in a wide range of professional and community venues as well as in educational establishments – that face so many of the social problems that are addressed in his work.”
+“It is important that we pay due cognizance of the invaluable role that Mark plays as a socially conscious dramatist… one of the most performed playwrights in a wide range of professional and community venues as well as in educational establishments – that face so many of the social problems that are addressed in his work.”
 Charles Vance Editor of Amateur Stage.
 August 2005.
-Read more
+Read more.

 More Great Plays by Mark Wheeller